beeva-arturomartinez/beeva-best-practices/backend/java/README.md

  - *Polyadic*

-When there is a function that seems to need more than two or three arguments, this situation suggests that some of the arguments may be involved in a class that identifies, using arguments object.
+When there is a function that seems to need more than two or three arguments, the situation suggests that some of the arguments may be involved in a class that identifies them, using then an object as argument.

 ``` java
 Circle createCircle(double x, double y, double radius);